Huntz256/AFTG/README.md

 Installation
 --------------
 This all assumes you already have installed Minecraft 1.5.1 and you have a clean minecraft.jar.
-This is a work in progress mod and it is my first mod; I don't know how much compatible it is with other mods.
+This is a work in progress mod and it is my first mod.
+I'm not sure how compatible it is with other mods, but it has tested positive to work as normal with all the mods I have tried with it so far: Optifine, Rei's Minimap, and Single Player Commands.

 Non-Modders:
 1. Download Forge 7.7.0.605 here: